-With the above image’s help and the steps mentioned below, you will quickly learn to fill distilled water for your inverter battery.
+With the above image’s help and the steps mentioned below, you will quickly learn to fill distilled water in your inverter battery.

 Step 1: Check the level of distilled water in the battery with the aid of the water level indications.
 These water level indicators specify the amount of distilled water that is present in the inverter battery.
 While the lower level has a red mark, the upper level has a green mark.

 Step 2: If the water level is low, as indicated by the red mark, it is time to fill water.
 But, before you start, make sure that you turn off the inverter and the power socket switch.
-We wouldn’t want any mishaps occurring.
+You wouldn’t want any mishaps.

 Step 3: Then, remove the water topping vent plugs by twisting it in an anticlockwise direction.